Optimizing the Training Pipeline¶

 Quantization Aware Training¶

-TAO Toolkit supports Quantization-Aware-Training (QAT) for its object detection networks namely, DetectNet_v2, SSD, DSSD, YOLOv3, YOLOv4, YOLOv4-tiny, RetinaNet and FasterRCNN.
+TAO Toolkit supports Quantization-Aware-Training (QAT) for its object detection networks namely, DetectNet_v2, SSD, DSSD, YOLOv3, YOLOv4, YOLOv4-tiny, RetinaNet, FasterRCNN and semantic segmentation network namely UNet.
 Quantization Aware Training emulates the inference time quantization when training a model that may then be used by downstream inference platforms to generate actual quantized models.
 The error from quantizating weights and tensors to INT8 is modeled during training, allowing the model to adapt and mitigate the error.
 During QAT, the model constructed in the training graph is modified to:

 Replace existing nodes with nodes that support fake quantization of its weights.